kqr/qweyboard/README.md

 The Velotype/Veyboard is an orthographic, stenographic keyboard which lets you type really fast by exploiting language features.
-It's primarily used with European languages such as Swedish and Dutch, but it works great for English too.
+It's primarily used with European languages such as Swedish and Dutch, and it works great for English too.